kinzhong/fuzzer-performance-visualiser/README.md

 # Usage
 After running the fuzzers, the raw data pertaining to the performance of the fuzzer can be generated using the showmaps tool from [fuzzer-data-collector](https://github.com/ThePatrickStar/fuzzer-data-collector).

 Next, the visualiser takes in a TOML configuration file, which contains the file location of the generated raw data and the visualisation configuration options.
 A example TOML can be found from [sample-toml/example.toml](sample-toml/example.toml).
-The [sample-toml/](sample-toml/) directory also contains other samples which also be generated and used as examples.
+The [sample-toml/](sample-toml/) directory also contains many other samples which can be generated and used as examples.

 Lastly, visualisations can be generated using visualiser.py.
 ```